HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 ### Setting up for comparison

-To setup Razl for comparison select a connection in the Left Connection dropdown and the Right Connection dropdown.
-Razl will automatically start loading items from each Sitecore instance in the Content Trees:
+To setup Sitecore Razl for comparison select a connection in the Left Connection dropdown and the Right Connection dropdown.
+Sitecore Razl will automatically start loading items from each Sitecore instance in the Content Trees:

 ![](/Images/Razl-V4/compare1.png)

 ### Comparing Items

-As you explore the Sitecore content tree Razl will automatically load and start to compare items in both trees:
+As you explore the Sitecore content tree Sitecore Razl will automatically load and start to compare items in both trees:

 ![](/Images/Razl-V4/compare2.png)

-There are several basic symbols pairs in Razl when comparing an items.
+There are several basic symbols pairs in Sitecore Razl when comparing an items.
 Each symbol :

 | Symbol | Description |
 |--------|---------|